jtorral/pgTraining/README.md

-# Docker containers for Postgres 16 pg16-bundle
+# Docker containers for Postgres. pg16-bundle

 ####  This Docker repo contains a bunch of Postgres related packages.
 View the Dockerfile for a complete list of what is installed.